Lie algebra generated by locally nilpotent derivations on Danielewski surfaces: Lie Combinations of Shear Fields

-\end{proof} We need to know how to calculate the Lie bracket on the level of functions.
-An easy calculation shows the following lemma. \begin{lemma} Let $\Theta$ be a volume preserving vector field with $i_{\Theta}\omega = df$ and $\Psi$ another volume preserving vector field, then \end{lemma}
+where $f_x,f_y,f_z$ denote the partial derivatives of $f$.
+We need to know how to calculate the Lie bracket on the level of functions.
+An easy calculation shows the following lemma. \begin{lemma} Let $\Theta$ be a volume preserving vector field with $i_{\Theta}\omega = df$ and $\Psi$ another volume preserving vector field, then \end{lemma} This lemma also allows us the compute the Lie bracket only in terms of functions (which is usually called the Poisson bracket):